How to Attract Birds Into Your Garden: Food, Shelter & Water tips

 Why Birds visit your Garden

-To attract wild birds into your garden, you need to create a welcoming habitat that provides food, water, shelter, nesting places, and cover.
-The key to encouraging more birds into your garden is not just bird feeders, although they have a role to play, it's the whole garden habitat, which includes berry rich shrubs.
+If you want to attract wild birds into your garden, you need to create a welcoming habitat for them, which includes food, water, shelter, nesting places, and cover.
+The key to encouraging more birds into your garden is not just bird feeders, although they have a role to play; it's the whole garden habitat, which includes berry-rich shrubs.

 Best Plants and Shrubs to Grow for birds